rkotchamp/subscription_tracker/.Md/chnageBfLive.md

 <!-- Change the google Oauth before before entering Production -->

 ### I will create a new project to configure the google oauth

+### I will change the model from OpenAi to DeepSeek Reasoning